HealthyFryOption/RLearning-Multi-Agent-Unknown-Obstacles/README.md

 ## Pre-Requisites
 1) Download NetLogo and all its related programs.
 The version during the development of this project is Netlogo 6.4.0
-2) Create a netlogo file / instance.
+2) Create a NetLogo file / instance
 3) Pip install all required libraries from requirements.txt via
    ```
    pip install -r ./requirements.txt